 Generally, the better the dog is at problem solving, the higher their adaptive intelligence.
 The problem is we can’t objectively measure adaptive intelligence like we can with obedience/working intelligence.

 All Dalmatians have roughly the same instinctive intelligence.
 However, adaptive intelligence can vary among individual dogs within a breed.
-Fortunately, most Dalmatians have been known to show high adaptive intelligence.
+Fortunately, most Dalmatians have been known to show high adaptive intelligence as described by the owners.

 She continues by explaining, “for example, if I’m in another room and I pick up my keys, the sound will trigger him.
 If i put on sunscreen, the smell will trigger him.
 He’s too smart for his own good!“